-Two years ago, Beth “came out of the mental illness closet,” as she puts it.
+Four years ago, Beth “came out of the mental illness closet,” as she puts it.
 As a lawyer, she had been concerned about how clients and co-workers would treat her if they knew about her illness.
 Fourteen years earlier, she had been diagnosed with bipolar disorder.
 Beth had the support of a few caring friends and family members, but she kept her illness secret beyond this closed circle.
-At work, she didn’t want to be alienated because of her situation, or passed over by her bosses when it came to handling complex cases.
+At work, she didn’t want to be alienated because of her mental health condition, or passed over by her bosses when it came to handling complex cases.
 And based on her family upbringing, she wasn’t one to openly share her personal problems.
 As a result, she found herself doubly stigmatized—by society and also by her own doing.
 In spite of everything, Beth was dealing well with her illness and was managing to live a relatively balanced life.
 But the burden of her secret weighed heavily on her every day.